yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_drop_type.md

 ## Synopsis

-The `DROP TYPE` statement removes an existing user-defined data type.
+Use the `DROP TYPE` statement to remove an existing user-defined data type.

 ## Syntax